British banker Rurik Jutting found guilty of grisly double murder

 The verdict hinged solely on the issue of "diminished responsibility," whether his mental state at the time of the killings substantially impaired his responsibility.

-If the jurors believed as much, Judge Stuart Moore had instructed them to to find for the lesser charge of manslaughter, not murder.
+If the jurors believed as much, Judge Stuart-Moore had instructed them to to find for the lesser charge of manslaughter, not murder.

 Jutting's lawyers argued that he suffered from a debilitating combination of mental problems -- alcohol and cocaine addiction, a narcissistic personality and a sexual sadism disorder.